Loading…

 What should you do?

-Consider transferring your traditional IRA/401(k) plan into a Roth IRA before the end of 2023 if you’re more suited to it from an investment perspective.
+Consider transferring your traditional IRA/401(k) plan into a Roth IRA before the end of 2024 if you’re more suited to it from an investment perspective.

 Mortgage redemptions

-The British pound is weaker against the dollar, which means it costs less in dollar terms to relinquish a mortgage than it did when the pound was stronger.
+The British pound remains weaker against the dollar, which means it costs less in dollar terms to relinquish a mortgage than it did when the pound was stronger.
 Unfortunately, the IRS taxes such dollar gains as income, which can be surprising, especially when the true value of the property has decreased in dollar terms as a result of the British pound devaluation.
 While it’s possible to harvest excess foreign tax credits in such a situation, we encourage you to seek advice and plan against any nasty surprises.

 What should you do?